I'm 60 with $4 Million — Can I Have a Luxury Retirement?

 If your home is paid off and your health care needs are modest, you might find that you have more than enough money to keep busy to your heart’s content, whether that means enjoying the theater once a week or dining out at local restaurants regularly.

 There’s probably ample room for travel during retirement, too.
 You might not be jet-setting off to Europe every month with $4 million in savings.
-But it might be more than possible to take several modest trips, or one or two luxury trips, per year without going overboard.
+However, it may be feasible to take several modest trips or one or two luxury trips per year without going overboard.

 That said, a $4 million nest egg isn’t the same as $14 million.
-You’ll need to monitor your spending and portfolio to ensure that you’re living within your means and that whatever level of spending you start out with is sustainable.
+You’ll need to monitor your spending and portfolio to ensure that you’re living within your means and that the level of spending you start with is sustainable.

 Think about what you really want